kpratik2015/My-Notes/Java.md

 - Adapter: An adapter is an object that delegates to a backing object, providing an alternative interface.
 Because an adapter has no state beyond that of its backing object, there’s no need to create more than one instance of a given adapter to a given object.

 - Obsolete reference: An obsolete reference is simply a reference that will never be dereferenced again.

+- Fluent: designed to allow all of the calls that comprise a pipeline to be chained into a single expression

 ## Java 8 Additions/Changes